dan-marshman/denki-uc/README.md

 yourModel = uc.ucModel(name='MyModel', path_to_inputs='<denki_path>\examples\test1')
 ```
 replacing *<denki_path>* with the path where you cloned the repo.
+This will load test1 in the examples folder.
 In general, 'path_to_inputs' argument should contain all input data (e.g. electricity demand, generating unit data, etc), and a 'settings.csv', which controls how the model behaves.

 At this point, you will have built a model - but not yet solved it.
 To do so, use the 'solve()' method, i.e.
 ```